 Beth is Founder and CEO of Wanderful and creator of the Women in Travel Summit.
 The idea for a robust community of women travelers came to her while cruising her blue motorcycle through the streets of São Tomé and Príncipe, a small country in Africa’s Gulf of Guinea.
 Now, she is a thought leader on women's travel, an avid community builder, and a voice for women creators and entrepreneurs.
 She is the product of an art history major at Wellesley followed by a Kellogg MBA, and lives in Boston with a house full of pets, an adorable toddler, and a husband, also known as the founder of MITS (which does not in fact exist yet).
 Find her on LinkedIn, Instagram, Twitter, or on her website.

 Marissa’s love for travel was sparked when she studied abroad, an experience that inspired her to launch her travel blog, Little Things Travel.
-Most recently she worked in marketing and served as an advisor in international education.
-Marissa is based in Chicago, Illinois where you can usually find her trying to get out of the city for some skiing, hiking, or biking when she’s not traveling.
+Prior to joining the Wanderful team, she worked in marketing and served as an advisor in international education while earning her MBA.
+Marissa is based in Chicago where you can usually find her trying to get out of the city for some skiing, hiking, or biking when she’s not traveling.
 Find her on Facebook, Instagram, Twitter, or on her website.

 Sara is a travel enthusiast, coordinator at heart and lover of all things travel related.
 Based in Boston, she is lucky enough to travel within the States for work, but jumps at the chance to hop across the pond whenever possible.
 She went on her first 2 week solo trip to Germany and Ireland in 2014 after becoming inspired by a Wanderful-hosted event on the subject the previous year!
 Sara is inspired by the idea of traveling within your own city, continually seeking to find all the hidden gems that Boston has to offer.